handsontable/handsontable/docs/content/guides/rows/row-sorting.md

     {
       // set the data type of column 1
       type: 'text', // 'text' is the default type, so you can omit it
-      data: 'brand',
+      data: 'model',
     },
     {
       // set the data type of column 2
-      type: 'text',
-      data: 'model',
-    },
-    {
-      // set the data type of column 3
       type: 'numeric',
       data: 'price',
       numericFormat: {